-The funding of capital in 2013-14 was use of capital grant, contributions from from reserves and contributions from the Police in respect of the work at Poynton Station.
-The key issue remains the Authority's ability to contain the potential impact from any capital funding decisions within its revenue budget, and this is regularly considered as part of the Medium Term Financial Plan (MTFP).
+The Authority funded its capital expenditure in 2014-15 by using capital grant and capital receipts (see Note 32) and contributions from reserves.
+The key issue in respect of funding remains the Authority's ability to contain the potential impact from any capital funding decisions within its revenue budget, and this is regularly considered as part of the Medium Term Financial Plan (MTFP).

-9. SIGNIFICANT PROVISIONS, CONTINGENCIES AND MATERIAL WRITE OFFS
+9. CONTINGENCIES AND MATERIAL WRITE OFFS